 René Koglbauer is Senior Lecturer in the School of Education, Communication and Language Sciences (ECLS).
 He is also Deputy Head and Director of Operations of the school.
-In addition to this leadership role, René is the Director of the North Leadership Centre (www.northleadershipcentre.co.uk) and Director for Network for Languages North East (www.northleadershipcentre.co.uk/languages.html).
-René also acts as a pathway leader and degree programme director of a number of leadership-related programmes and is Programme Director of the North East Teaching Schools Partnership (www.netsp.co.uk) leadership programmes.

-In September 2014, René has taken up his two-year presidency of the Association for Language Learning (www.all-languages.org.uk).

-Now | René Koglbauer is Senior Lecturer in the School of Education, Communication and Language Sciences (ECLS).
-He is also Deputy Head and Director of Operations of the school.
-In addition to this leadership role, René is the Director of the North Leadership Centre (www.northleadershipcentre.co.uk) and Director for Network for Languages North East (www.northleadershipcentre.co.uk/languages.html).
+In addition to this leadership role, René is the Director of the North Leadership Centre (www.northleadershipcentre.co.uk) and Director of Network for Languages North East (www.northleadershipcentre.co.uk/languages.html).
 René also acts as a pathway leader and degree programme director of a number of leadership-related programmes and is Programme Director of the North East Teaching Schools Partnership (www.netsp.co.uk) leadership programmes.

 In September 2014, René has taken up his two-year presidency of the Association for Language Learning (www.all-languages.org.uk).